Online TV platforms pose ‘existential threat’ to UK broadcasters, warns executive

 The legislation, now going through parliament, is in part designed to help PSBs better compete with leading streaming services such as Amazon Prime.
 One of its aims, for example, is to ensure that viewers can easily discover PSB services such as BBC iPlayer and ITVX on smart TVs and to make them “prominent” on streaming platforms’ systems.

-But giving evidence to the House of Commons media committee, Magnus Brooke, ITV’s director of strategy, policy and regulation, warned that online TV platforms could apply commercial terms set at a global, rather than UK, level.
+But giving evidence to the House of Commons media committee, Magnus Brooke, ITV’s director of strategy, policy and regulation, warned that online TV platforms might apply commercial terms set at a global, rather than UK, level.

 “They’ll require us effectively to go into their system, so we won’t necessarily have a relationship with advertisers.
 We won’t be able to innovate in terms of our ad tech.
 We won’t necessarily have access to any data,” said Brooke.